What does smoking do to your health?

 Carbon Monoxide is a poisonous gas which limits the amount of oxygen that the red blood cells in our bodies carry.

-There are more than 4,000 other chemicals, many of which are cancer causing.
+There are more than 4,000 other chemicals in cigarettes, many of which are cancer causing.

 These include arsenic (poison), ammonia (toilet cleaner), acetone (nail polish remover), butane (lighter fuel), methanol (rocket fuel), DDT (insecticide), polonium 210 (radioactive fallout) and cadium (car battery fuel).